Cameron van der Burgh: Swimming career

 At the 2014 Commonwealth Games, he won the gold in the men's 50 m breaststroke in a new games record.
 He won silver in the 100 m breaststroke behind Adam Peaty, and was part of the South African team that won bronze in the men's 4 x 100 m relay.
 The 2014 Commonwealth Games marked the beginning of his major rivalry with World and Olympic champion Adam Peaty.
 Although Peaty has maintained the upper hand at Olympic and World level, especially in the 100 metres breaststroke, Van Der Burgh has remained his main international rival, and remains the only swimmer to have beaten him since his breakthrough, on both occasions denying Peaty the only major silverware missing from his collection, the Commonwealth Games 50 metre breaststroke title (a race not on the Olympic calendar).

 In 2015 Cameron went on to Break the World Record in the heats of the 50m Breaststroke at the World Championships but settled for silver in the final.
 He went on further to earn another silver in the 100m Breaststroke.
 Later that year he went on to record a 24 race unbeaten streak to win the overall men's World Cup, the third of his career.

 At the 2016 Olympic Games Cameron secured the silver medal in the 100m Breaststroke earning his second Olympic Medal.
 Later that year he went on the win another World Championship title at the World Short Cours championships in the 50m Breaststroke.

 In December 2018, van der Burgh announced his retirement from competitive swimming following the conclusion of the 2018 FINA Short Course World Swimming Championships, where he won two individual gold medals.

 Personal life

 Van der Burgh went to Glenstantia Primary as a young boy but matriculated at Crawford College in 2006.
 He studied Financial Management through UNISA part-time and was interested in becoming an entrepreneur after his swimming career.
 Since the London Olympics, van der Burgh has received various awards including South African Style Icon 2012, GQ 7th best-dressed man 2012, and has gone on to make various magazine covers and appeared in South African TV shows.
 He has made many appearances around the country giving motivational speeches and attending gala dinners.
 He has been linked to a few charities and recently fed underprivileged kids in Alexandria with his Olympic earnings.
 Most recently he has become the ambassador for Steps, a charity that treats kids born with clubfoot.

-In March 2020, van der Burgh contracted COVID-19 during the worldwide coronavirus pandemic.
-He called it "by far the worst virus" he has ever endured, despite "being a healthy individual with strong lungs (no smoking/sport), living a healthy lifestyle and being young".